MnkyArts/godrays-vue/README.md

 ## 📝 License

-[MIT License](link-to-license) - feel free to use this component in your projects!
+MIT License - feel free to use this component in your projects!

 ## 🙏 Credits

+- Original concept and design by [Framer University](https://framer.university/)
-Developed with ❤️ by [Your Name/Organization]
+- Vue implementation developed with ❤️ by Liam Robinson

 ---